eBrew.com Header Section

 About Us

 In 1975, we lost our lease on our first location.
-While we were looking for a new location, I was able to buy out Don’s stake in the business and relocate to South Blvd.
+We packed everything into storage until we could find a location.
+While we were looking for a new location, I was able to buy out Don’s stake in the business.

-By '79, we had closed our "beverage store" and moved into a warehouse off Minuet Lane where we could concentrate on beer and wine making exclusively.
-We ran full page ads in Zymurgy and our mail order business became top notch.
+By '79, we closed our "beverage store" and moved into a warehouse off Minuet Lane where we could concentrate on beer and wine making exclusively.
+We ran full page ads in Zymurgy with prices and our mail order business became top notch.
+We became one of the largest homebrew shops in the country and our UPS bill in the early ‘80’s would be in $2.5K range weekly

-Around ‘79 to ‘81 we started a homebrew club called the Lagerheads.
+Sometime in the early ’80’s, we started a homebrew club called the Lagerheads.
 That club eventually changed its name to Alternative Brewers.
 As it became more of a social (drinking) club, I had to back away from it because of my concerns about liabilities.
-Mike moved on in the early 80’s.
 After a period of time, the club changed its direction and changed its name to The Carolina Brewmasters and became one of, if not the best home brewing clubs in the country.

-The 80's and 90's are a little fuzzy but we moved from a warehouse location to a retail location on Freeland Lane.
+The 80's and 90's are a little fuzzy but we moved from a Minuet location to a retail location on Freeland Lane.
 Everything was not all roses and champagne, we had some tough times during the 80’ and 90’ that had me second guessing myself at times.
-Even having a couple of employees steal my mailing list and recipes and branched off on their own to open a competing operation at a time when I was over extended didn’t stop us.
-We persevered and forged through the obstacles thrown at us.
-Learning as we went and coming out ahead.
+I was embezzled and I even had a couple of employees steal my mailing list and recipes and branched off on their own to open a competing operation.
+We persevered and forged through the obstacles thrown at us, learning as we went.

 In 2006, I was able to buy out the store started by my former employees though they had long been removed from ownership.

-In 2007, we lost our lease in Charlotte to redevelopment so we moved to our present warehouse location in Belmont in September of that year.
+In 2007, we lost our Freeland Lane lease in Charlotte to redevelopment so we moved to our present warehouse location in Belmont in September of that year.

 In October of 2008, we re-opened a store in Charlotte in space cut out of the Sleepy Poet Antique Mall.